-The industry is undergoing interesting structural changes and rapid shifts in technology as a result of the increased digitalisation of society.
+The industry is undergoing significant structural changes and rapid shifts in technology as a result of the increased digitalisation of society.
 This creates great opportunities, but also puts demands on the organisation.
-The board therefore discusses the significance of this shift, with more and more shopping taking place online, and the transformation that the H&M group is undergoing in order to respond to these changed circumstances.
+The board therefore discusses the significance of this shift, with more and more shopping taking place online, and the transformation that H&M is undergoing in order to respond to these changed circumstances.
 Among other things, it discusses future growth plans, how the organisation should adapt to the new situation and which investments need to be made in order to be able to offer customers a shopping experience that is as complete and seamless as possible.
-The board receives ongoing updates on these projects.
-These might concern development of the online offering in terms of faster delivery options, mobile payment solutions, handling of returns, changes of platforms, advanced data analytics etc. The long-term investments being made aim to ensure the group's future expansion and position.
+The board receives ongoing updates on these projects, which might involve developing the customer offering to enable a faster and more flexible product flow with quicker and more varied delivery options, the handling of returns, changes of platform, Al and advanced analytics, mobile payment solutions etc. The long-term investments being made aim to ensure the group's future expansion and position.

-The group's integrated sustainability work is very important and is discussed regularly by the board.
+H&M's integrated sustainability work is very important and is discussed regularly by the board.
 Every six months, the head of sustainability provides an update on the group's sustainability work with reference to key indicators and targets, such as compliance with the Code of Conduct, sustainable materials, climate impact, anti-corruption, etc.

 At each board meeting the chairman of the auditing committee reports to the board on what the auditing committee discussed at its latest meeting.
-This primarily concerns areas such as accounting, auditing, tax, customs duties, internal control, risk, various new regulations and new legislation etc. The overall risk assessment, involving the very largest risks - in both the short and the long term - is then also discussed at subsequent board meetings.
+This primarily concerns areas such as accounting, auditing, tax, customs duties, internal control, risk, various new regulations, legislation and directives such as GDPR, Task Force on Climate-related Financial Disclosures (TCFD) etc. The overall risk assessment, including the very greatest risks in both the short and the long term, is then also discussed at subsequent board meetings.
+During the year the board also took part in and discussed the results of the climate risk analysis conducted according to the guidelines issued by the TCFD.
 At four of the year's meetings the board goes through quarterly reports before they are published and at the January meeting the board discusses the annual report, with the auditor also reporting on the year's audit.

-During the year the board takes various decisions, for example regarding the expansion and investment plan, the proposed dividend, which was SEK 9.75 per share for the 2016 financial year, as proposed to the 2017 AGM, the payment of the dividend in two instalments during the year, guidelines for remuneration of senior executives and the financial reports etc.
+During the year the board takes various decisions, for example regarding the expansion and investment plan, the dividend proposed to the 2020 AGM - which was SEK 9.75 per share, the payment of the dividend in two instalments during the year, guidelines for remuneration of senior executives, the financial reports etc.

-At the board meeting held on 30 January 2018 the board of directors decided that the growth target of the H&M group to increase sales in local currencies by 10-15 percent per year with continued high profitability is a long-term target.
-In view of the H&M group's transition work to face the major shift in the industry, the company does not expect the growth target to be reached in 2018.
+At the board meeting held in January 2019 the board of directors decided that H&M's growth target to increase sales in local currencies by 10-15 percent per year with continued high profitability remains a long-term target.